id1otSavan7/Flutter-Contact-Manager/README.md

 # contact_manager

-A new Flutter project.
+--In Progress

+A Simple Flutter Project that allows you to record and modify any contact data.